EPA Particulate Matter Data -- Analyses using Local Control Strategy: Summary

 Most interesting questions don't have an answer that is clearly ``Black'' or ``White''.
 Data from well-designed and well-executed experiments can illuminate some key issues.
 Meanwhile, large collections of observational data can reveal interesting real-world ``shades of gray''.

 Our use of LC Strategy in our analysis of rather voluminous and detailed data highlights a truly key advantage of our computer intensive approach.
-Namely, this approach generates many simple yet highly informative graphical displays that range from simplistic to quite detailed.
-Using a wide variety of displays can guide further analyses in unanticipated directions.
-For example, note the great detail embedded within Figures 19 through 22.
-Using a PDF reader with Adobe zoom capability enables comparisons among US counties that are ``similar'' in terms of either \textit{Cluster Membership} in seven dimensions (Bvoc, Avoc, pmSO4, PREMdeath, ASmoke, ChildPOV and IncomIEQ) or \textit{Geography} in two dimensions (lat and long).
+Namely, this approach generates many \textit{highly informative graphical displays} that range from rather simplistic to quite detailed.
+Examining a wide variety of graphics can guide further analyses in unanticipated directions.
+For example, note the great detail embedded within Figures \ref{Fig19},~\ref{Fig20},~\ref{Fig21} and~\ref{Fig22}.
+Such plots enable comparisons among US counties that are ``similar'' in terms of either \textit{Cluster Membership} in three dimensions (AACRmort, Bvoc and ASmoke) or \textit{Geography} in two dimensions (latitude and longitude).